 So if you are concerned about the environment, don’t mind the investment, and don’t need as much cushioning, this mat is a perfect choice.

 Yoga mats are soft small mats that are used as a platform to perform yoga exercises.
 They are typically made out of foam rubber or other synthetic soft materials.

-The main function of yoga mats is to offer cushioning between your knees, elbows, hands, and the hard floor.
+The main function of yoga mats is to offer to cushion between your knees, elbows, hands, and the hard floor.

 Many yoga exercises are performed in awkward crouched positions and without the yoga mat, it’s very easy to bruise your knees and other parts that are not accustomed to supporting your body weight against a hard floor.

-Without a high friction yoga mat, some yoga positions could posses a risk of slipping or falling.
-Some poses would be very hard to perform on slippery floor materials especially when wearing socks for example.
+Without a high-friction yoga mat, some yoga positions could possess a risk of slipping or falling.
+Some poses would be very hard to perform on slippery floor materials, especially when wearing socks for example.

 Finally, the yoga mat offers some insulation in case the floor is cold.
 This will make performing the exercises much more enjoyable as you don’t have to worry about your cold hands and feet.
 Cold and seniors joints don’t often mix well.

 Considerations For Seniors